 God desires that the devotee should add the outward praise of his mouth to the silent word of the center known as the state of unity.
 This is an imitation of what is accomplished in glory.
 After many centuries, when the soul has been absorbed into the ineffable yet ever-eloquent silence of the divinity, it will receive its glorified body, which will give praise to God.
 So this resurrection of the body will have its own language of praise that increases happiness yet does not interrupt the soul’s peace.

 In this life, after the soul knows consummation in a unity that cannot be interrupted by external actions, the body’s mouth finds praise appropriate to it.
 The beautiful harmony between the silent word of the soul and speech of the senses makes up the consummation of praise.
 (James, p.
 231)

 I should be unable to write anything about my interior state.
 I will not do it because I have no words to express what is entirely disconnected from everything considered as feeling, expression, or human conception.
 I shall only say that after my state became resurrected, I found myself for some years, before being placed in the state that is called apostolic, in a bliss equal to that of the blessed, reserved for the beatific vision.
 Nothing down here touches me, and neither do I see anything in heaven or in Earth that can trouble me concerning myself.
 The happiness of a soul in this state cannot be comprehended without experience, and those who die without being employed in the external state die in supreme bliss even though overwhelmed with external crosses.
 (The Complete Madame Guyon, p.
 242)

-Nancy C. James, The Complete Madame Guyon.
-Brewster, MA, Paraclete Press, 2011.
+James, Nancy C. (2011).
+The Complete Madame Guyon.
+Brewster, Massachusetts: Paraclete Press.